charles483/introduction_to_qgis/README.md

 ## Contents

-- `tutorial.pdf`: A comprehensive introduction to QGIS for beginners, explaining various tools and functions.
+- `QGIS for beginer.pdf`: A comprehensive introduction to QGIS for beginners, explaining various tools and functions.
-- `data.zip`: A ZIP file containing all the spatial data used in the tutorial, including shapefiles and other resources.
+- `introduction_to_qgis.7z`: A ZIP file containing all the spatial data used in the tutorial, including shapefiles and other resources.
-- `requirements.txt`: A list of software requirements (mainly QGIS version 3.0 and above).

 ## Getting Started

 1. **Download the entire repository**: